ARTICLES

 Pruning Butterfly Bushes

 The butterfly bush's flower spikes should be removed as soon as possible after flowering to encourage sustained blooming up until the first frost and lessen the likelihood of self-seeding.
-This plant grows quickly, and each spring trimming it all the way to the ground encourages vigorous growth and abundant blooms.
+This plant grows quickly, and each spring trimming it to the ground encourages vigorous growth and abundant blooms.
 Even in warmer climates where the plant develops as an evergreen shrub, this is frequently a smart idea.

 Pests and Diseases